The Hottest Medical Technologies in 2022

 2. Telehealth

 Advances in video conferencing technology, combined with the expansion of mobile internet and the proliferation of wearable devices, have made telehealth one of the most important trends in medical technology in 2019.
 Utilizing a mobile device and a two-way camera, care providers can have one-on-one encounters with patients from a distance.
-These patients are usually either in rural areas or unable to secure transportation to a physical facility.
+These patients are usually either in rural areas or need help to secure transportation to a physical facility.

 Health monitors such as wearable devices can check for heart rate, blood pressure, and blood oxygenation.
 Web-enabled and app-enabled supplements can filter patient requests accordingly and save both providers and patients critical time and energy.
 Even the most routine telehealth visits can save lives.
-They reduce barriers to care such as transportation, language, and geography.
+They reduce barriers to care, such as transportation, language, and geography.

 3. Blockchain